Kayum-Ali/Kayum-Ali/README.md

 # Hi there 👋,

 ## I'm Kayum Ali from Thakurgoan, and i do web design and development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in javaScript.
 I also enjoy woreframing UI, UX  and design in general.
-You can check out my twitter at twitter.com/Maybe_Kayum or https://www.facebook.com/KayumXTen/
+You can check out my twitter(https://twitter.com/Maybe_Kayum)  or Facebook(https://www.facebook.com/KayumXTen/)

 Skills: REACT / JS / HTML / CSS/ Tailwind CSS/ Bootstrap/ daisy UI /Node.JS